vpalombo/PANEV/README.md

 A publicly available data set from a study on human type 1 diabetes mellitus - T1DM (Qiu et al., 2014) was used as testing set for PANEV in our publication.

 In the reference study, the authors carried out a gene-based genome-wide association analysis and identified 452 significant genes.
-Among these genes, 171 were newly identified for type 1 diabetes mellitus, since ignored in previously studies or in literature.
-The authors further supported the significance of 53 out 171 discovered genes with replication studies and differential expression studies.
+Among these genes, 171 were newly identified for type 1 diabetes mellitus, since ignored in previous studies or in literature.
+The authors further supported the significance of 53 out 171 discovered genes with replication and differential expression studies.

-In particular, the authors reported four non-HLA genes (*RASIP1*, *STRN4*, *BCAR1* and *MYL2*) and three *HLA* genes (*FYN*, *HLA-J* and *PPP1R11*) as validated by both the replication and differential expression studies.
+In particular, the authors reported four non-*HLA* genes (*RASIP1*, *STRN4*, *BCAR1* and *MYL2*) and three *HLA* genes (*FYN*, *HLA-J* and *PPP1R11*) as validated by both the replication and differential expression studies.
 These genes represent the main result discussed by the authors.

-We performed PANEV considering the list of 171 newly genes, to verify the possible contribution of PANEV visualization for candidate genes identification and, more broadly, for high-throughput data interpretation.
+We performed PANEV considering the list of 171 newly genes to verify the possible contribution of PANEV visualization for candidate genes identification and, more broadly, for high-throughput data interpretation.

 Genomic dataset analysis
 ------------------------